Phosphine oxides: Tertiary phosphine oxides

-Tertiary phosphine oxides are the most commonly encountered phosphine oxides.
+Tertiary phosphine oxides are the commonly encountered phosphine oxides.
 With the formula R_{3}PO, they are tetrahedral compounds.

 They are usually prepared by oxidation of tertiary phosphines.
 The P-O bond is short and polar.
 According to molecular orbital theory, the short P–O bond is attributed to the donation of the lone pair electrons from oxygen p-orbitals to the antibonding phosphorus-carbon bonds.
 The nature of the P–O bond was once hotly debated.
 Some discussions invoked a role for phosphorus-centered d-orbitals in bonding, but this analysis is not supported by computational analyses.
 In terms of simple Lewis structure, the bond is more accurately represented as a dative bond, as is currently used to depict an amine oxide.